 You may recall experiencing in lab that low-level attacks that depend on the memory layout of a program can behave differently based on the program's memory layout.
 You may find this applies to your attacks against BCBASIC, as well.
 Since these challenges aren't the main focus of the project, it is enough if you can demonstrate your attack working for a single memory layout of the program, such as with ASLR completely disabled or when the program is running under GDB, as long as you can explain why this is not a fundamental limitation.
 For instance you can explain how you chose parts of the attack based on the memory layout, even if this process wasn't automated.
-However if you're feeling ambitious to create a very flexible attack, it is possible to build a reliable attack against the vulnerability we introduced into the program.
-When using the bcbasic binary we distribute, the attack works outside of GDB, and when the stack and heap locations are randomized with ASLR.
+However if you're feeling ambitious to create a very flexible attack, it is possible to build a reliable attack against any of the known vulnerabilities in the program.
+When using the bcbasic binary we distribute (which is not PIE), there are attacks that work outside of GDB, and when the stack and heap locations are randomized with ASLR.